switchroyale/vallenato.js/README.md

 This script requires jQuery to function.

 ## Setup
-Link to the css and js files:
+Link to the CSS and JS files:

 ```html
 <link rel="stylesheet" href="vallenato.css">